Highlander

 RR - Who's Kuyler?

-[DM jumps the man with the automatic weapon, chokes him into unconsciousness, then searches his jacket and finds a wallet.
-Inside is a police badge.
+[DM comes out onto barge deck, sneaks around side away from quay.
+5 Man with automatic weapon creeps toward barge.
+DM grabs him, chokes him into unconsciousness, then searches his jacket & finds a wallet.
+Inside is police badge.
 DM looks up as LeBrun appears, cocking his gun.
-Two more policemen run up and point their weapons, surrounding DM.]
+Two more policemen run up & point weapons, surrounding DM.]

 LeBrun - I remember you now.